-EB 360: Econometrics Instructor: Prof. Surry
+EB 360: Econometrics (E)

-Prerequisites: EB 260, MP 200
+Prerequisites: EB 260.
+MP 200

 An applied course in statistics and economic theory using the classical linear regression model.
-Topics covered include specification of single and simultaneous models, violations of the assumptions of the classical linear model, hypothesis testing, and tests of significance.
+Topics covered include a review of probability theory, estimation and specification of single and simultaneous equation models, violations of the assumptions of the classical linear model, hypothesis testing, and tests of significance.
+Exercises illustrating the statistical concepts developed in the lectures and applications of econometric techniques to agricultural economics problems and economic theory are provided and fully explained in the labs.